liaochenlanruo/BTTCMP/README.md

 ## Introduction

-This is an upgraded version of [BtToxin_scanner](http://bcam.hzau.edu.cn/BtToxin_scanner/), a high-throughput, automatic gene mining tool that can mine toxin genes, such as Cry, Cyt and Vip toxins, from _Bacillus thuringiensis_.
+This is a high-throughput, automatic gene mining tool that can mine toxin genes, such as Cry, Cyt and Vip, etc, from _Bacillus thuringiensis_.
 The pipeline accepts multiple forms of input data including Reads, assembled genomes, ORFs, and protein sequences and can output rich and useful results.

 ## Installation